violakyoungalee/Covid-TCR/README.md

     └── tables

 ```
-The code is organized into the following folders:
+The code is organized into the following files:

-+ `notebooks`: contains the actual experiments.
-Pre-processed files are
-  already included in the `data/` folder so that these can be skipped.

-+ `scripts`: which contain data cleaning scripts and supplemental experiments.